djdrysdale/digital-garden/posts/user-personas.md

 date: "2020-10-07"
 categories:
   - "research"
-description: Personas are among the most common research artifacts used by design teams.
+description: "Personas are among the most common research artifacts used by design teams.
 They’re used almost reflexively now, but it’s worth being mindful of their strengths, weaknesses, and the available alternatives.
-Note: this is a bit of an info dump, and will probably evolve over time.
+Note: this is a bit of an info dump, and will probably evolve over time."
 ---